Decoupling Data Layouts from Bounding Volume Hierarchies: Build Language

 \subsection{Build Primitives}

 The build language provides a small set of primitives augmented by the tree traversal language for describing how to construct physical trees from logical trees.
 Each build specification defines, for each variant of the algebraic data type, the sequence of operations required to derive that variant in the physical layout.
-Similar to the layout language, the constructs operate at two conceptual levels: \textbf{local} primitives and \textbf{structural} primitives.
+The constructs operate at two conceptual levels: \emph{local} primitives and \emph{structural} primitives.
 The abstract syntax is provided in ~\Cref{figure:build-syntax}.